 - These questions appear in most general aptitude and intelligence tests.

 Looking to screen candidates for abstract reasoning?
-Check out this conversational abstract reasoning test.
+Check out this abstract reasoning test.

 Spatial reasoning or diagrammatic reasoning tests